beaubreedlove/product-process/README.md

 # Product Development Process

+**Note:** I have a WIP for updating this document in this ChatGPT session: https://chatgpt.com/c/686f26b4-d9dc-8004-91a0-634d7e4d0907

-This repository captures a simple framework for defining and documenting how products progress from high level goals to technical implementation.
+This repository captures a simple framework for defining and documenting how products progress from high-level goals to technical implementation.
 The aim is to keep the process straightforward enough that it can be reused across projects.

 ## Overview